mahiro/local-apache/README.md

 ## How it works

-Confirm `httpd` is available in the `PATH`.
-It may reside in `/usr/sbin/httpd` which is sometimes not in the `PATH`.

-    $ which httpd
+As a prerequisite, Apache 2.x must be installed in the system.

-Run the commands as below:
+Run the commands as below install the directory:

     $ cd {your directory}
     $ git clone {the repository}
     $ cd local-apache

+Start `httpd`:

     $ ./bin/apachectl

 Create an `index.html` file: